Are you looking for a slow paced, low stress job?

 You would need to have a bachelor's degree in the field you wish to research.
 You may need a master's degree though, if you want to research advanced topics.
 Overall, it's low stress if you love your field!
 The average salary for this job is about $57,000 per year.

 If you love animals, you might want to consider becoming a zoologist.
-They study animals and collect data on them.
-If you want to present credible and reliable facts in animal research, then this field is worth checking out!
-The average salary for this position is also about $48,000 to $106,000 each year.
+The average salary for this position is also about $48,000 to $106,000 each year and it's very low stress.

 If you have an eye for the fine arts, you might love fashion design.
 The average salary for designers is between $40,000 and $95,000.
 You would mostly have a low stress environment and get to create beautiful pieces as you please.

 As a locksmith, you change the locks on people's doors and help them when they get locked out.
-You might let people back into their houses or even into their cars.
-If you love picking locks, then this field of work is great for your hobby. the average salary for this job is between $39,000 and $64,000.
+The average salary for this job is between $39,000 and $64,000 – which isn't bad considering how simple this job is.

 As an architect, you would draft technical drawings.
 These could include buildings or other structures.
 You will need training from a special school and possibly continuous education, depending on what you draft.
-Architects require an associate degree too, in most cases.
+Architects require an associate degree or Bachelor's degree, in most cases.

 Overall, you will be mostly planning the funerals, while your employees handle speaking with your customers.
 If you want to help people, then becoming a director is a wonderful way to console families going through a tough time.